-Short Introduction to 29 Pilgrims in Canterbury Tales
+List of 29 Characters in Chaucer’s Canterbury Tales

-There are twenty-nine (29) pilgrims in Canterbury Tales.
+There are twenty-nine main pilgrims in Chaucer’s Canterbury Tales.
 They all are the significant members of the party of those pilgrims who journeyed from London to the shrine of St. Thomas, which is a Becket in Canterbury.
 During a four-day’s journey, many stories are told which cleverly shows Chaucer’s life and depict the society of that time.
 Some important snippets are present from his life in those stories.
 Another most important part of the stories cover the description and glimpses of fourteenth-century England.
 It shows through Chaucer’s eyes as he is a realistic observer.
-Below are the pilgrims in Canterbury tales.

 The Narrator